Christina Lee Yu

-Christina Lee Yu (formerly Christina E. Lee) will be joining the faculty at Cornell in July 2018 as an Assistant Professor in the School of Operations Research and Information Engineering.
-She is currently a a postdoc at Microsoft Research New England.
-She received her Ph.D. in 2017 and M.S. in 2013 in electrical engineering and computer science from Massachusetts Institute of Technology in the Laboratory for Information and Decision Systems.
-She received her B.S. in computer science from California Institute of Technology in 2011.
-She is a recipient of the MIT Jacobs Presidential Fellowship, the NSF Graduate Research Fellowship, and the Claude E. Shannon Research Assistantship.
+Christina Lee Yu is an Assistant Professor at Cornell University in the School of Operations Research and Information Engineering.
+Prior to Cornell, she was a postdoc at Microsoft Research New England.
+She received her PhD in 2017 and MS in 2013 in Electrical Engineering and Computer Science from Massachusetts Institute of Technology in the Laboratory for Information and Decision Systems.
+She received her BS in Computer Science from California Institute of Technology in 2011.
+She received honorable mention for the 2018 INFORMS Dantzig Dissertation Award.
+She is a recipient of the 2021 Intel Rising Stars Award and a JPMorgan Faculty Research Award

 Selected Awards and Honors